wri-dssg-omdena/policy-data-analyzer/README.md

     ```
 - _If I'm working with someone in the same issue, can I contribute/push to their branch?_
     - Technically yes, but it would be safer if you would work on yours first (maybe divide the issue in smaller issues) and then open a PR to theirs once you feel ready to merge code.
 Alternatively you could pair program and not worry about overwritting someone else's code :)
-- _Can I push directly to master?_
-    - Please don't :(

 ## Project Organization